Queensbury railway station: Services

 Due to the station layout (the main station footbridge and building were at the east end of the station), catching a train at Queensbury was known to be difficult at times.
 Martin Bairstow commented in one of his books that when his grandparents used the line, they waited to see which way the train turned when it arrived at Queensbury as to whether or not they should stay on the train, or alight at the station.

-In 1882, the Bradshaws Timetable lists 25 workings from the Bradford direction which stopped at Queensbury.
+In 1882, the Bradshaw's Timetable lists 25 workings from the Bradford direction which stopped at Queensbury.
 Some were direct trains from Leeds Central, others started at Bradford Exchange, and some of the trains were destined to terminate at Thornton railway station, the passenger service beyond Thornton not starting until 1884.
 In 1906, around 20 trains called at Queensbury en-route from Bradford, to Halifax and Keighley.
-The timetable blends all three services, so as is mentioned above, it is hard to see which trains and direct and what are the connections.
+The timetable blends all three services, so as is mentioned above, it is hard to see which trains are direct and which ones are the connections.
 In 1910, services from Queensbury per day amounted to 17 to Keighley, 18 to Halifax and 20 to Bradford.
 Timetabling connectivity meant that most services had a frequency which saw three trains arrive at the station within minutes of each, and allow passengers to interchange in any direction.